Man rescued from top of truck after landing in water near High Rock Dam - Salisbury Post

 Man rescued from top of truck after landing in water near High Rock Dam

-TUCKERTOWN RESERVOIR – A man spent a hours on top of his truck Thursday before being rescued from Tuckertown Reservoir.
+TUCKERTOWN RESERVOIR – A man spent a hours on top of his truck Thursday before being rescued from Tuckertown Reservoir near High Rock Dam.

 Emergency personnel responding to the incident said the truck appeared to run off of Bringle Ferry Road immediately before reaching the bridge.
 The victim, who wasn’t immediately named, was alert, bleeding from his forehead and had a broken leg.
 His vehicle was traveling from Davidson into Rowan County before landing in the water.